ovokpus/AIE8/00_OpenAI API Key Setup/README.md

 To use OpenAI's API throughout this bootcamp - please ensure you follow their new API Key process:

-1. Select the organisation where you want to create your new project.
-If you don't have any organisation set-up, the "Personal" organisation is selected by default.
+1. Select the organization where you want to create your new project.
+If you don't have any organization set-up, the "Personal" organization is selected by default.
 You can use it.

 ![image](https://i.imgur.com/dZU1l9j.png)